 Looking for things to do in New Orleans in May?
 “May” we suggest some ideas?
-Festival season is in full swing, but there is something new to discover every day, with gorgeous weather and plenty on the agenda.
+Festival season is in full swing, and there is something new to discover every day with gorgeous weather and plenty on the agenda.
 Let’s go!

 1. Jam out at Jazz Fest

-The New Orleans Jazz and Heritage Festival, or Jazz Fest, is always magical, but this year the festival celebrates 50 years.
-It has grown from a small neighborhood gathering to a two-weekend party with music, food, artisan tents, crafts for sale, and more.
-The second weekend of Jazz Fest runs Thursday, May 2 to Sunday, May 5.
-For help navigating the weekend, check out our insider’s guide and one-minute video.
+The New Orleans Jazz and Heritage Festival, or Jazz Fest, is always magical, and this year the festival turns 51 years old.
+It has grown from a small neighborhood gathering to a two-weekend party with music, food, artisan tents, crafts for sale, and much more.
+The second weekend of Jazz Fest runs Thursday, April 30 to Sunday, May 3.
+For help navigating the weekend, check out our insider’s guide and a look inside the festival with our one-minute video.

 2. Party at the zoo